-Given the Covid-19 pandemic, our concern for the health and safety of our stakeholders and the regulations that remain in place restricting public gatherings the Company will once again hold its annual general meeting through electronic means and shareholders will not be able to attend this meeting in person.
+Given the current status of the Covid-19 pandemic, our ongoing concern for the health and safety of our stakeholders, as well as the wider potential reach of a virtual AGM and lower costs thereof, the Company will once again hold its annual general meeting through electronic means and shareholders will not be able to attend this meeting in person.

-We would like to encourage shareholders to attend the annual general meeting.
+We would like to encourage shareholders to attend the annual general meeting to be held virtually.
 Further details of the time, date and venue will be communicated to shareholders in due course.